eyalgolan/FlightControl/README.md

 ### DB structure

-We used an in-memory SQL DB, that contained several tables:
+We use an in-memory SQL DB that contains several tables.
+We use seperate tables for internal and external flights to make our queries more efficient.

-* FlightItems - used to store internal flights
-* ExternalFlightItems - used to store external flights
-* FlightPlanItems - used to store flight plans of internal flights
-* InitialLocationItems - used to store initial locations of internal flights
-* SegmentItems - used to store the flight segments of internal flights
-* ServerItems - used to store the external servers the application is getting exteranl flights from

 ![DBStructure](img/DBStructure.jpg)